 The Common Gallinule or Moorhen swims like a duck and walks atop floating vegetation like a rail with its long and slender toes.
 This boldly marked rail has a brilliant red shield over the bill and a white racing stripe down its side.
 It squawks and whinnies from thick cover in marshes and ponds, peeking in and out of vegetation.
 This species was formerly called the Common Moorhen and is closely related to moorhen species in the Old World.
 (Source: https://www.allaboutbirds.org/guide/Common_Gallinule/overview)

-The camera that I used is the sony a6000 and the lens is secondhand but very affordable and capable Sigma 400mm APO lens.
+The camera that I used is the Sony a6000 and the lens is secondhand but a very affordable and capable Sigma 400mm APO lens.

 If you want to know more about birds and the joys of birding, please visit www.joysofbirding.com.